 We know an overdose of caffeine isn’t good for you.
-Too much caffeine puts massive strain on your heart and eventually, your body just can’t cope with it anymore.
+Too much caffeine puts massive strain on your heart and eventually, your Healthy Body just can’t cope with it anymore.
 Sadly, that’s what happened to Natasha Harris.
 She drank a colossal 10 litres some days, which translates to a caffeine hit of 970mg and a kilo of sugar.
 That’s like drinking 9 cups of coffee and eating the sugar content of 5 birthday cakes on a daily basis!
 Her teeth had already been removed because of her addiction, but she couldn’t stop.

 That’s just the problem – cola is addictive.
-The more caffeine you drink, the more caffeine you require to function because your body adjusts its tolerance.
+The more caffeine you drink, the more caffeine you require to function because your Healthy Body adjusts its tolerance.
 If you drink one bottle of cola a day it won’t perk you up as much as it did when you first started drinking it.
 Soon, you’ll need two bottles to get the same kick and it can spiral from there.
 And it’s not easy to stop.
 Withdrawal symptoms include shaking, mood changes and headaches.